Ghostff/Dump5/README.md

 ----------
-*Dump implementation on 5.3 is a bit different from 7.0.
+*Dump implementation in 5.3 is a bit different from 7.0.
 All new functionality and fixes are implemented on 7.1 though some might be extended to 5.3.*

 ----------